chill-utility/chill-utility.github.io/content/terms-of-use/index.md

 Following the Owner's request, Discord has allowed the application to access the following personal data, enabling Chill Utility to correctly execute its requests directly on the application.

-The application then has access to :

-the User's name, avatar and banner
-Key information about the servers on which the User is located Full details of each type of personal data collected are provided in our [Privacy Policy](https://chill-utility.github.io/fr/politique-confidentialite/).
+Full details of each type of personal data collected are provided in our [Privacy Policy.](https://chill-utility.github.io/fr/politique-confidentialite/)

 ## Intellectual property